 Personification is a form of figurative language that is used as a literary technique.
 Personification means attributing human characteristics to something that is not human.
-For more information on how to identify and use personification in writing, please check out our Personification Worksheets.
-Read on for 30 examples of personification, including many personification examples from literature.
+For more information on how to identify and use personification in writing, please check out our Personification Worksheets for printable practice.
+Please read on for 30 examples of personification, including many personification examples from literature.
+Before you know it, your student(s) will master this very fun and creative way to use words!

 - The stars winked at each other in the dark.